acizmarik/sharpdetect/README.md

 ## Available Tools

 * **Deadlock Analyzer** - Monitors all lock-related operations on `System.Threading.Monitor`.
 If a deadlock is detected, user receives a report with details (affected threads, stack traces).
+* **Disposable Analyzer** - Monitors all allocations and disposals on reference types that implement `IDisposable`.
+If disposable type has not been disposed, user receives report with details (allocation thread, stack trace).

 ## State of Development